 Now Available!

 The project team has conducted extensive outreach, including employer and farmworker surveys, stakeholder interviews, and focus groups, gathering data on both challenges and opportunities for improving conditions for farmworkers.
-The Public Review Draft Study and Action Plan will be available soon, in mid-May!
+The Public Review Draft of the Farmworker Housing Research Report and Action Plan is now available in English.
+El borrador para revisión pública del Informe de Investigación y Plan de Acción sobre Vivienda para Trabajadores Agrícolas del Condado de Ventura ya está disponible en español.
+Comments may be provided on both documents until June 22, 2026.

 For more information regarding these materials, contact Ruchita Kadakia, Planning Manager at Ruchita.Kadakia@venturacounty.gov or House Farm Workers! at info@housefarmworkers.org.

-The final Phases 4 and 5 of the Project include the preparation of a Countywide Farmworker Housing Study and Action Plan, which will use survey data collected in Phase 3 to summarize farmworker needs, identify key policy, financial, and regulatory barriers, and solutions to housing development in the form of an Action Plan.
-A countywide community engagement will be conducted to discuss the draft Action Plan with all stakeholders and thereafter initiate implementation.
+The final Phases 4 and 5 of the Project include the preparation of a Countywide Farmworker Housing Study and Action Plan, which uses survey data collected in Phase 3 to summarize farmworker needs, identify key policy, financial, and regulatory barriers, and solutions to housing development in the form of an Action Plan.
+A countywide community engagement is being conducted to discuss the draft Action Plan with all stakeholders and thereafter initiate implementation after presenting the Final Study and Action Plan to the County Board of Supervisors, and City Councils for all city jurisdictions

 Feedback on the Public Review Draft Study and Action Plan

-The public is invited to attend either of the two feedback sessions listed below, where you can learn more about the Study and Action Plan, ask questions, and provide feedback.
+Registered members of the public will be attending one of the two feedback sessions listed below, to learn more about the Study and Action Plan, ask questions, and provide feedback.
 The feedback sessions will be focused on the Action Plan to ensure that implementation is viable.

-Registration is open from April 20, 2026 and closes May 4, 2026.
+Registration is now closed for both events.
 See the flyers in English and Spanish for more information.

 Feedback Session #1: